Joshuadrp/Optical-Detectors/README.md

 ### Task 2: Star Detection, Cross-Matching & Star Catalog Created

-Detects stellar sources, hopefully starts, in both filters using brightness thresholding with sigma-clipped background estimation, then cross-matches sources between filters by position, after this a catalog containing stars within the two images is created as a text file.
+Detects stellar sources, hopefully stars, in both filters using brightness thresholding with sigma-clipped background estimation, then cross-matches sources between filters by position, after this a catalog containing stars within the two images is created as a text file.